cwendorf/EASI/docs/Functions/README.md

 ### Installation of the Functions

-This package is not currently on CRAN, but can be installed directly from the repository:
+This package is not currently on CRAN, but can be installed directly from this repository:

 ``` r
 install.packages("devtools")